 obfuscated packet number: value transmitted in an individually addressed CCMP header or GCMP header in the place of the packet number as part of frame anonymization.

-presence monitoring: determining the ongoing presence of non-AP MLDs associated to an AL MLD
+presence monitoring: determining the ongoing presence of non-AP MLDs associated to an AP MLD

 retiring frame anonymization epoch: frame anonymization epoch which was active prior to the current active frame anonymization epoch, where MPDUs processed in that prior frame anonymization epoch are still being retransmitted.